skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 [Data Science at the Command Line](https://www.datascienceatthecommandline.com/) - if you like the shell so much that you'd like to do EDA/modelling there :)

+Thanks for some tips and tricks to [Mark Cowan](https://hackology.co.uk/) who can actually script in Bash, rather than throwing together trivial utilities like me.